Our Story

 Originating during the Joseon dynasty in the 14th century, Hanok stands as a testament to the enduring beauty and craftsmanship of traditional Korean architecture.

-The interior of Nabi Flower has been designed to gracefully embody the elegance and tradition of Hanok.
+The interior of Nabi Flower has been designed by Diana herself, to gracefully embody the elegance and tradition of Hanok.